dojo/docs/dijit/layout/AccordionContainer.rst

 Examples
 ========

-In the example below, second pane is selected when the widget is loaded.
+In the example below, the second pane is selected when the widget is loaded.

 Programmatic example
 --------------------